ShibataLab/GW2015Workshop/_posts/2015-4-24-Prerequisites.md

 title: Prerequisites
 ---

-This page explains the steps that you have to do before attending the workshop:
+This page explains the various steps that you have to do before attending the workshop:

 ## Software Environment Setup (Ubuntu - test input jimson nishant test 2)